Oral Fixation Overeating

 Part of psychoanalyst Freud’s “oral receptive personality” also explains the use of oral gratification to find reward and/or reduce tension in stressful instances.

-This means every time your mouth feels anything or does anything, you feel some subconscious form of gratification and pleasure just like when you were an infant — and because you do, stressed or not, you’d just like to eat to feel pleasure.
+This means every time your mouth feels anything or does anything, you feel some subconscious form of gratification and pleasure just like when you were an infant and because you do, stressed or not, you’d just like to eat to feel pleasure.
+This automatic loop is why so many adults develop a persistent overeating habit

 And therefore…